 - Concerned about a fake utility-payment request, shutoff threat, or impersonation scam?
 Visit ThinkItsAScam.com for scam warnings and consumer reports.

-- Need CenterPoint Energy customer-service information?
+- Need CenterPoint Energy customer-service information or help finding a utility company phone number?
 Search CustomerServiceNumbers.com.

-- Looking for CenterPoint Energy’s headquarters address or corporate contacts?
+- Looking for CenterPoint Energy’s headquarters address or corporate contact information?
 Visit CorporateOfficeHeadquarters.com.

-- Want to report a utility-billing experience or company complaint?
+- Want to report a utility-billing experience, company complaint, or customer-service review?
 Visit ZeroStars.org.

 Why Trust ChargeOnMyCard.com?

-ChargeOnMyCard.com helps consumers identify unfamiliar merchant descriptors using available company information and reports submitted by cardholders.
+ChargeOnMyCard.com helps consumers identify unfamiliar credit-card, debit-card, ACH, and bank-statement descriptors using available company information, payment details, and reports submitted by cardholders.

-In this case, a reader report connecting CPE/BMC Houston to a CenterPoint Energy gas-bill payment helped identify a likely explanation that was missing from the original article.
-Additional consumer reports can help confirm statement variations, processing fees, and other payment details.
+In this case, a reader report connecting CPE/BMC Houston to a CenterPoint Energy gas-bill payment helped identify a likely explanation that was missing from many generic charge-code explanations.
+Additional consumer reports can help confirm statement variations, processing fees, bill-payment paths, and successful dispute outcomes.

 Share Your CPE/BMC Houston Experience

-Did this charge match a CenterPoint Energy payment, BillMatrix transaction, utility-bill fee, continuing-education purchase, or unauthorized transaction?
-Share the amount, descriptor variation, and resolution below.
+Did this charge match a CenterPoint Energy payment, BillMatrix transaction, utility-bill fee, guest payment, continuing-education purchase, or unauthorized transaction?
+Share the amount, descriptor variation, payment method, and resolution below.
 Please exclude private financial and utility-account information.

 Disclaimer

-ChargeOnMyCard.com is an independent consumer-information website and is not affiliated with CPE/BMC, CenterPoint Energy, BillMatrix, Fiserv, CPE Inc., or any financial institution.
-The CenterPoint Energy and BillMatrix identification is based on historical payment information and consumer reports and should be confirmed using your own account records.
+ChargeOnMyCard.com is an independent consumer-information website and is not affiliated with CPE/BMC, CenterPoint Energy, BillMatrix, Fiserv, CPE Inc., any utility company, payment processor, card network, bank, or financial institution.
+The CenterPoint Energy and BillMatrix identification is based on historical payment information and consumer reports and should be confirmed using your own account records, CenterPoint Energy, and your card issuer.